lustraloremipsum/OneNoteWalkthroughs/README.md

 # OneNote Walkthroughs
-These terse 'walkthroughs' provide enough information to complete a CTF without the rhetoric.
+These terse 'walkthroughs' provide enough information to complete a CTF without all of the rhetoric.

 - CTF Link in the description
 - No visible flags